How you deal with a car accident from the start can have an impact on your ability to recover maximum compensation for your injuries and other losses.

 Most car accident claims are settled out of court through negotiations and don’t require the plaintiff to appear in any formal setting.
 It’s only when an insurance company refuses to provide an acceptable settlement that a case must go to court.
 Even then, the plaintiff may not need to testify.

-The car accident attorneys of the Law Offices of Cohen & Jaffe work to negotiate fair settlements for our clients so that they can obtain the compensation they need as quickly and with as little burden on them as possible.
+The car accident attorneys of the Law Office of Cohen & Jaffe, LLP work to negotiate fair settlements for our clients so that they can obtain the compensation they need as quickly and with as little burden on them as possible.
 When an insurance company refuses to offer a reasonable settlement, we take all measures to prepare our clients to win in court, standing up for them each step of the way.

-You can afford a Cohen & Jaffe lawyer because you pay no legal fees up front for our services.
+You can afford a Law Office of Cohen & Jaffe, LLP lawyer because you pay no legal fees up front for our services.
 We handle car accidents on a contingency fee basis, which means our fees depend on our – and your – success.
 You don’t pay us until we obtain money for you.
 Then our legal fee will be a previously agreed-upon percentage of the settlement or court award you have won.

 All of our work for you begins with a legal consultation about your case that we provide at no charge whatsoever and with no obligation.
 We’re ready to get started as soon as you are.